tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### What is this plugin for ? ####

 It's for blocking spam comments.
-If you can not specify countries with white list or black list to protect your site against spam comments, you should choose other awesome plugins.
+If you can not specify countries with white list or black list to protect your site against undesired access, you should choose other awesome plugins.

 #### How can I check this plugin works ? ####